 Please note the books given in the Module Descriptor are indicative and represent an old version of the module.
-The core texts for the module this year are:
+The core texts for the module this year can be found in the 'My Reading list' tab in StudySpace.
+They are also below for your convenience.